Identification & Species

 After emerging from their eggs, termite nymphs begin a remarkable transformation process that shapes their future roles within the colony.

-You’ll notice these newly hatched nymphs appear translucent, with white or pale tan coloring.
+You’ll notice these newly hatched nymphs appear translucent, with white or pale tan color.
 During their early development, they don’t feed on wood directly but rely on worker termites for nourishment.

 The nymphs undergo up to three rounds of molting, where they shed their outer layer and develop a hardened exoskeleton.